Kirishima Onsen 霧島温泉

 Kirishima Onsen is famous in Japan as the place samurai Sakamoto Ryoma and his wife visited on their honeymoon in 1866.
 Locals claim this was Japan's first honeymoon.

 In any case, Ryoma had survived an attempt on his life, and Oryo accompanied him as he retreated to Kagoshima to recover from his injuries.
 Ryoma credited the healing waters of Kirishima for his quick return to health.

 Natural healing and relaxation

 A variety of public bathhouses are available for day use, making them perfect for a healing soak before heading to your next stop.
 Some of the local inns permit non-guests to use their facilities as well.

 The baths themselves are also diverse.
 Some are naturally fizzy, others contain floating sulfur, and some even feature volcanic mud.
 A few hours at an onsen will leave your skin silky smooth and your joints rested after a day of hiking in the surrounding mountains.

 Spend the night at one of the traditional ryokan inns that dot the area for the ultimate onsen experience.
-Stays typically include a hearty dinner and breakfast as well as all the soaking you can handle.
+Stays typically include a hearty dinner and breakfast.

 Hot spring cooking, picturesque scenery